Quafadas/cask-laminar/README.md

 This will restart the server on any changes: shared code, client/server, assets.
 You should see "hello" if the server is working.

-Now you'll need a database.
+Then try http://localhost:8080/todo.
+You'll probably get errors if you didn't setup the datsbase...

 Have a look at the DB folder in modules and the "application.conf" file to wire up postgres.

 ## Tests
 It is a prerequisite to have jsdom installed, in order for the frontend tests to run.
 Proposal: